-¶ 502.
+¶ 602.
 ROLE AND QUALIFICATIONS.
 Bishops are elected from among those within the order of elders and set apart for a ministry of visionary servant leadership, general oversight, and supervision in support of the Church in its mission.
 As followers of Jesus Christ, bishops are charged with guarding the faith, order, liturgy, doctrine, and discipline of the Church.
-The basis of such discipleship of leadership lies in a life characterized by personal integrity, spiritual disciplines, and the anointing and empowerment of the Holy Spirit.
-Bishops shall be persons of genuine faith, upstanding moral character, and possess the gift of encouragement, a vital and renewing spirit, and possess an engaging vision for the church.
-Candidates for the episcopacy should also have a strong record of effectiveness in leading the church in evangelism, discipleship, and mission, and shall be unwaveringly committed to uphold the doctrines and polity of our church, able and committed to effectively teach and communicate the historic Christian faith from a Wesleyan perspective.
+The basis of such discipleship of leadership lies in a life characterized by personal integrity, rigorous discipleship, and the anointing and empowerment of the Holy Spirit.
+Bishops shall be persons of genuine faith, and upstanding moral character.
+They should possess the gift of encouragement, a vital and renewing spirit, and possess a commitment to the vision of the Church adopted by the General Conference.
+Candidates for the episcopacy should also have a strong record of effectiveness in leading the church in evangelism, discipleship, and mission, and bishops shall be unwaveringly committed to uphold the doctrines and polity of our church, and able to communicate the historic Christian faith from a Wesleyan perspective.
 (John 21:15-17; Acts 20:28; 1 Peter 5:2-3; 1 Timothy 3:1-7)

-¶ 503.
+- ¶ 603.
 GENERAL RESPONSIBILITIES.
-As general superintendents of the Church, bishops are entrusted with the following responsibilities:
+As general superintendents of the Church, bishops are entrusted with the following responsibilities: - 1.
+Lead and oversee the spiritual and temporal affairs of the Global Methodist Church which confesses Jesus Christ as Lord and Savior, and particularly to lead the Church in its mission of witness and service in the world. - 2.
+Guard, transmit, teach, and proclaim, corporately and individually, the apostolic faith as it is expressed in Scripture and tradition and understood from a Wesleyan perspective.

-- 1. Lead and oversee the spiritual and temporal affairs of the Global Methodist Church which confesses Jesus Christ as Lord and Savior, and particularly to lead the Church in its mission of witness and service in the world. - 2.
-Guard, transmit, teach, and proclaim, corporately and individually, the apostolic faith as it is expressed in Scripture and tradition from a Wesleyan perspective. - 3.
-Defend, communicate, uphold and enforce the order, doctrines and disciplines of the church as provided for in this Transitional Book of Doctrines and Disciplines. - 4.
-Preside in the General, regional, and annual conferences as assigned. - 5.
+- 3. Reclaim and exercise the historic teaching office of the episcopacy by grounding the church in the faith "once for all entrusted to the saints" (Jude 3) and train lay and clergy leaders to apply our theology to the challenges and opportunities of the present age. - 4.
+Defend, communicate, uphold, and enforce the order, doctrines, and discipline of the church as provided for in the Book of Doctrines and Discipline. - 5.
+Preside over the General and annual conferences as assigned.
+The bishop may delegate presiding over annual conference to a conference superintendent or bishop emeritus. - 6.
+Appoint conference superintendents to the annual conferences after consultation with the annual conference connectional council or its equivalent, the annual conference superintendency committee or its equivalent, and the cabinet, and with the consent of the annual conference connectional council or its equivalent in accordance with \$\mathbb{P}\$ 607. - 7.
+Delegate responsibility for appointment making and supervision to Conference Superintendents and cabinets. - 8.
+Fix the clergy appointments in each conference in consultation with the conference superintendents and conference cabinet. - 9.
 Consecrate bishops; ordain elders and deacons; and commission missionaries; entering the names of those individuals into the appropriate records and furnishing proper credentials to each.
-As these services are acts of the whole Church, text and rubrics shall be used in the form approved by the General Conference. - 6.
-Promote, support, and model generous Christian giving, with special attention to teaching the biblical principles of giving. - 7.
-Provide liaison and leadership in the quest for Christian unity in ministry and mission and in the search for strengthened relationships with other living faith communities. - 8.
-Promote and support the evangelistic witness of the whole Church. - 9.
-Travel through the connection at large to implement the missional strategy of the Global Methodist Church and to foster relationships with other areas of the connection.
+As these services are acts of the whole Church, text and rubrics shall be used in the form approved by the General Conference. - 10.
+Promote, support, and model generous Christian giving, with special attention to teaching the biblical principles of giving. - 11.
+Provide leadership in the quest for Christian unity in ministry and mission and in the search for strengthened relationships with other Christian communities. - 12.
+Promote and support the evangelistic witness of the whole Church. - 13.
+Travel through the connection at large to implement the missional strategy of the Global Methodist Church and to foster relationships areas among various parts of the connection.